Becoming a Virtual Lead Party

 What is a Virtual Lead Party?

-VLPs are aggregators of Supplier Volume Allocation (SVA) registered units for the sole purpose of participating in the provision of balancing services.
-They can participate in both the Balancing Mechanism and Replacement Reserve market.
+VLPs are aggregators of Supplier Volume Allocation (SVA) registered Half Hourly Metering Systems for the sole purpose of participating in the provision of balancing services.
+They can participate in both the Balancing Mechanism and Replacement Reserve market, whilst not being responsible for settling the volumes from those meters in regards to contracted versus metered volumes.

 VLPs only participate in Settlement by offering balancing energy, they will not be subject to the same level of charges and obligations as existing BSC Parties.